 Pride in our Borough: A Borough that works for everyone

-We are seeking someone with experience of working successfully with a range of stake holders and can support the council in its duty to prepare for and respond to emergencies within the borough.
+We require someone with experience of working successfully with a range of stake holders and can support the council in its duty to prepare for, respond to emergencies and build resilience.

-As an Emergency Planning Officer, you will be self- motivated and can work with a high degree of autonomy.
+As Resilience Officer, you will be self- motivated and can work with a high degree of autonomy.
 This role involves close liaison with a range of organisations including local authorities, parishes, voluntary organisations, and emergency services.

-You will need the ability to work in a fast-paced environment and manage some degree of pressure.
-On occasion, the Emergency Planning and Resilience Team must respond immediately outside of working hours to the demands of an emergency.
+You will have the ability to work in a fast-paced environment and manage some degree of pressure.
+On occasion, the Emergency Planning and Resilience Team must respond immediately outside of working hours to the demands of an incident.

-Work with internal and external stake holders to ensure incident response plans, training and exercising is aligned with the council’s objectives and duty within the Civil Contingencies Act.
+- Work with internal and external stake holders to ensure incident response plans, training and exercises are aligned with the council’s objectives and duty within the Civil Contingencies Act 2004.

-Ensure the resilience of the council’s services by supporting the maintenance of a business continuity management system to protect the provision of critical services to residents.
+- Ensure the resilience of the council’s services by supporting the maintenance of a business continuity management system to protect the continued provision of critical services to residents.

-The successful applicant will be enthusiastic and highly motivated with excellent communication and organisational skills.
-The Emergency Planning Officer will deputise for the Emergency Planning and Resilience Manager and be required to advise and support senior officers of the council in their response to emergency incidents.
-The EPO may be required to attend the Local Emergency Planning Group meetings and other meetings of the Kent Resilience Forum.
+The successful candidate will be driven and able to demonstrate excellent interpersonal and communication skills (both oral and written).
+You will deputise for the Emergency Planning and Resilience Manager and be required to advise and support senior officers of the council in their response to emergency incidents.

 The Council considers this to be a customer focused role and the ability to converse at ease with customers and stake holders adapting communication style to suit differing audiences and provide advice in accurate spoken English is fundamental to the role.